 - Pesticide Applicator credits by the Board of Pesticides Control: 2.0

 Currently Scheduled Presentations

-If you would like to attend a presentation in your area, please contact your local conservation district.
+If you would like to attend or host a presentation in your area, please contact your local conservation district.

 Look for us at the following events (and check back for more) to pick up information, ask questions, and share your experiences!